sbseltzer/VersionMacros/README.md

 UE 4.8 and lower do not bundle a Python executable, so you'll need Python installed and in your environment `PATH` in order to run the prebuild scripts.

-I'm unable to test UE 4.9 and lower since Visual Studio 2013 is no longer available to download from official sources.
+I'm unable to test UE 4.9 and lower since I was unable to install Visual Studio 2013 on my system for some reason.

-I'm unable to test UE 4.10 and 4.11 since I couldn't find a Visual Studio 2015 install that doesn't include Update 3 (which breaks builds on those versions of UE).
+I'm unable to test UE 4.10 and 4.11 since I was unable to find a Visual Studio 2015 installer that doesn't include Update 3 (which breaks builds on those versions of UE).

 Please file an issue if you run into a version of Unreal where this doesn't work.